A serum osmolality test measures the amount

 - Find the cause of

 seizures or coma.
-In severe cases, an imbalance
+In severe cases, these can be caused by an imbalance

 between water and

-- Find out if a person has swallowed certain poisons, such as
+- Find out if you have swallowed a poison, such as

 How To Prepare